nus-cs3281/2023/students/domlimm/knowledge.md

 This allows us to work independently on migrating the relevant parts of this live system, dual DB as said by my mentors, without affecting the current state that the hundreds of thousands users see.

 In my opinion, it is really neat!

+## A good follow-up after submitting a PR

+Through the PRs that I have submitted, I learned that we should always set it as a draft first and look at the PR from the reviewer's perspective to ensure that we did not miss out anything or if there is any section of code that can be further improved on.

+A helpful part of the UI for a PR in GitHub is the `Files Changed` tab.
+This allows us to get a full overview of the changes that were made, additions or deletions, to each file.

+This can definitely go a long way, especially when we have a large PR.